Shhsvri/BIOF045-NGS_Analysis/lectures/Day3_RNAseq/lessons/02_loops_and_scripts.md

 **Exercise**

-1. change the file variable and set it equal to `ptB_R1.fastq`
+1. change the file variable and set it equal to `ptB.fastq`
 2. reuse the file variable and print the number of lines in the fastq file
 ---